globeandmail/fbpac-extension/README.md

 # fbpac-extension

-This is the classifier for the [Facebook Political Ad Collector](https://github.com/globeandmail/facebook-political-ads/).
+This is the extension for the [Facebook Political Ad Collector](https://github.com/globeandmail/facebook-political-ads/).
 For a full breakdown of the other services you'll need to deploy the app, see the [README for our main repo](https://github.com/globeandmail/facebook-political-ads/blob/master/README.md).

+Built versions are available for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/facebook-ad-collector/) and [Chrome](https://chrome.google.com/webstore/detail/facebook-political-ad-col/enliecaalhkhhihcmnbjfmmjkljlcinl).

 ### Installation